molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

 3. **Intialize:**

     Call `initialize()` in `main.dart`.
-In this example we use <a href="https://pub.dev/packages/get_it">get_it</a> as a service locator, but you can use whatever you like.
+In this example we use [get_it](https://pub.dev/packages/get_it) as a service locator, but you can use whatever you like.
 The important thing is that the version is fetched and can be used in the comparison in the next step.

     ```dart
     import 'package:firebase_core/firebase_core.dart';